skedgeme/wrecker/examples/Client.md

 - `NamedFieldPuns` will let us destructure records conveniently.
 - `DeriveAnyClass` and `DeriveGeneric` are used turned on so the compiler can generate the JSON conversion functions for us automatically.
-- `OverloadedStrings` is a here so redditors don't yell at me for using `String` instead of `Text`.
+- `OverloadedStrings` is a here so Redditors don't yell at me for using `String` instead of `Text`.
-- `DuplicateRecordFields` let's us use the `username` field in two records... welcome to the future.
+- `DuplicateRecordFields` lets us use the `username` field in two records... welcome to the future.
 - `CPP`...ignore that...